 Jul 3, 2012 / By Francisco Bordenave

-This last week was the first time we have this kind event here in Argentina, of course this is a great initiative and a good starting point for next events.
+This last week was the first time we had this kind event here in Argentina.
+It was a great initiative and a good starting point for upcoming events.

-My impressions: being the first time that these kind of conferences were done in Argentina I have to say it was great, small but great.
-Not many people knew about the event and even that the response was pretty good.
-It was a 3 day event with plenty of technical talks and some others talks coming from Companies who wanted to share experiences and impressions on what is coming for MySQL technologies.
+Here are my impressions: Considering that this conference was the first one of its kind in Argentina, I have to say it was great.
+Small, but great.
+Not many people knew about the event, but the response was still pretty good.
+It was a 3-day event with plenty of technical discussions and sessions, and some other sessions came from companies who wanted to share experiences and impressions on what is coming for MySQL technologies.

-- Started with a talk about MySQL Cluster 7.2 conducted by Massimo Brignoli from SkySQL.
-Good talk, it was more an overview about cluster features than a deep and technical talk.
-The topic is too large to be explained in just 3 hours so no time to go too deep.
+- It started with a session about MySQL Cluster 7.2 conducted by Massimo Brignoli from SkySQL.
+A good talk, it was more an overview about cluster features than a deep and technical session.
+The topic was too large to be explained in just 3 hours, so there was no time to go too deep.

-- Max Mether from SkySQL spoke about MySQL in general, giving an overview about main features like mysqld architecture, replication, storage engines, network.
-Again this is a very large topic to be treated in a single session but talk was clear enough to have a good understanding of what MySQL is.
+- Max Mether from SkySQL spoke about MySQL in general, giving an overview about main features like mysqld architecture, replication, storage engines, and network.
+Again, this is a very large topic to be treated in a single session, but Max Mether was clear enough to offer a good understanding of what MySQL is.

-- Our ex-collegues Sherri Cabral(Mozilla) and Gerry Narvaja (Tokutek) talked about monitoring mysql, they were talking about general monitoring using internal and external tools, and deep monitoring about not only mysql but general environment (IO, Network, etc) The talk was awesome, good level and deep enough to have an idea on what to check, how to monitor and how to avoid issues using proper monitoring.
+- Our ex-colleagues, Sherri Cabral(Mozilla) and Gerry Narvaja (Tokutek), talked about monitoring MySQL.
+Their session was about general monitoring using internal and external tools and deep monitoring about not only MySQL, but general environment (IO, Network, etc.).
+They were awesome.
+The session offered a good level of deep understanding to have an idea on what to check, how to monitor, and how to avoid issues using proper monitoring.

-- Alfredo Kojima from Oracle talked about MySQL Workbench, it wasn’t that good as the others because it was more an introduction to MySQL Workbench, how to design databases (ERD), DDL and DB documentation.
+- Alfredo Kojima from Oracle talked about MySQL Workbench.
+This session wasn’t as good as the others because it was more like an introduction to MySQL Workbench, explaining how to design databases (ERD), DDL, and DB documentation.

-- Massimo Brignoli give a great talk about HA solutions.
-He made an overview of available technologies like MHA, Tungsten replicator and Tungsten Enterprise, Galera, Percona xTradb cluster, and combinations of different solutions to achieve real 5 nines on HA.
-Cluster, Virtualization, DRDB, etc. It was all theoretic but there was an additional session with practice samples (which I couldn’t attend).
+- Massimo Brignoli give a great session on HA solutions.
+He presented an overview of available technologies like MHA, Tungsten replicator and Tungsten Enterprise, Galera, Percona xTradb cluster, and combinations of different solutions to achieve real 5 nines on HA Cluster, Virtualization, DRDB, etc. It was all theoretic, but there was an additional session with practice samples (which I couldn’t attend).

-- Jonathan Traving (fanBridge) presentation was about mongoDB, good talk, very clear and very well documented.
-I’m still wondering why people wants to migrate to a NoSQL solution, I have a theory, they are replacing DBA with developers.
-It’s a little bit paranoid theory but works for me.
+- Jonathan Traving’s (fanBridge) presentation was about MongoDB.
+I thoroughly enjoyed it.
+It was clear and well-documented.
+I’m still wondering why people want to migrate to a NoSQL solution, but I do have a theory: They are replacing DBAs with developers.
+It’s a little bit paranoid, but it works for me.

-- Ronald Bradford’s talk about improving performance with better indexes was simply awesome.
-Incredibly clear and short enough to understand almost every good tip to get better indexing and query performance.
+- Ronald Bradford’s session about improving performance with better indexes was simply awesome.
+I found it incredibly clear and short enough to understand almost every good tip to get better indexing and query performance.

-- Wow, first talk was amazing.
-It was likely being slapped with information.
+- Wow, the first session was amazing.
+I felt like I was being slapped with information.
 Martin Farach Colton from Tokutek talked about indexing techniques, from B-Trees to Fractal Tree indexing.
-Some benchmarks and projections about how information is stored and what will be the evolution in terms of indexing and storage considering how information is growing.
+His presentation included some benchmarks and projections about how information is stored and what will be the evolution in terms of indexing and storage considering how information is growing.

-- MariaDB talk done by Coling Charles (Monty Program) was more informative than technical.
-Some slides with benchmarking graphs to demonstrate MariaDB’s evolution and why this is becoming a great choice to replace MySQL.
+- The MariaDB session done by Coling Charles (Monty Program) was more informative than technical.
+It included some slides with benchmarking graphs to demonstrate MariaDB’s evolution and why it is becoming a great replacement for MySQL.

 - Tomas Zon (Boo Box) made a presentation about common issues and situations faced by sysadmins while administering MySQL servers.

-- Maximiliano Bubenick (Vostu) talked about cloud services on Amazon and how his company is supporting social gaming on Orkut for a 100MM users using MySQL running on Amazon, great talk.
+- Maximiliano Bubenick (Vostu) talked about cloud services on Amazon and his company’s techniques to support social gaming on Orkut for a 100MM users using MySQL running on Amazon.
+It was a great session.

-- Ok it’s my turn, my first time presenting in a conference.
-I had a well concurred presentation about replication.
-I think it was good but I prefer to wait for feedback from audience.
+- Okay, it’s my turn.
+It was my first time presenting in a conference.
+I had a well-concurred presentation about replication.
+I think it was good, but I prefer to wait for feedback from the audience.

-- Fernando Mattera (despegar.com) made a really good presentation talking about Casandra.
-Good documentation, uses cases and so on.
-Really recommended.
+- Fernando Mattera (despegar.com) made a really good presentation talking about Cassandra.
+He had good documentation, used cases, and so on.
+I really recommend it.

-- Ronald Bradford (gosh this guy rocks!!) final talk about Backup/Recovery techniques and tools, again I only can say this guy is awesome, very clear, very detailed without being so long, which I think is the perfect balance for a talk.
+- Ronald Bradford (gosh this guy rocks!!) made a final presentation on Backup/Recovery techniques and tools.
+Again, I can only say this guy is awesome, clear, and detailed without dragging on too much, which I think is the perfect balance for a session.

-- Finally a closing and open debate about the conference followed by the classic Black Vodka (provided by SkySQL) toast where we discussed about how conference was and what should be the goals for next year (yay!!)
+- Finally, I attended an open debate about the conference followed by the classic Black Vodka (provided by SkySQL) toast, where we discussed the conference and set goals for next year (yay!!).

-Many cool things on the road, very good people sharing knowledge but the most important thing I’ve noted it the spirit present in the conference.
-Everyone of assistants/speakers was there to share knowledge and experiences, it’s simply amazing, specially coming from those who arrived to Buenos Aires the same day that conference started.
+And last but not least, here are my conclusions about the conference: I think it was awesome in general.
+Of course, many things need to be fixed, but it was really great for a first conference in Latin America.
+I learned many cool things and loved seeing all those amazing people share knowledge, but the most important thing I’ve noted was the spirit present in the conference.
+All the assistants/speakers were there to share knowledge and experiences.
+It was simply amazing, especially coming from those who arrived to Buenos Aires the same day that the conference started.

-I’m looking forward for next year conference, very exited to be a part of this great community.
+I’m looking forward to next year’s conference and am very exited to be a part of this great community.

 Leave a Reply